Ça Ira

 A British political cartoon on the execution of Louis XVI.
-Published just four days after the execution, it depicts demons singing Ça Ira at the event.
+Published just four days after the execution, it depicts demons singing "Ça ira" at the event.

-Ça Ira (/fr/; French: "It'll be fine") is an emblematic song of the French Revolution, first heard in May 1790.
+"Ça ira" (/fr/; French for "It'll be fine") is an emblematic song of the French Revolution, first heard in May 1790.
 It underwent several changes in wording, all of which used the title words as part of the refrain.

 Original version

 The original words "Ah! ça ira, ça ira, ça ira" were written by Ladré, a former soldier who made a living as a street singer.

-The music is a popular contredanse air called "Le carillon national", and was composed by Jean-Antoine Bécourt, a violinist (according to other sources: side drum player) of the théâtre Beaujolais.
+The music is a popular contredanse air called "Le carillon national", and was composed by Jean-Antoine Bécourt, a violinist (according to other sources: side drum player) of the Théâtre Beaujolais.
 Queen Marie Antoinette herself is said to have often played the music on her harpsichord.

 The title and theme of the refrain were inspired by Benjamin Franklin, who was very popular among the French people following his stay as a representative of the Continental Congress from 1776 to 1785.
 When asked about the American Revolutionary War, he would reportedly reply, in somewhat broken French, "Ça ira, ça ira" ("It'll be fine, it'll be fine").

 The song first became popular as a worksong during the preparation for the Fête de la Fédération of 1790 and eventually became recognized as an unofficial anthem of revolutionaries.